The Torridon Experience

 Rub shoulders with royalty and discover the world of the British Monarchy.
 With your private guide, explore London and learn about all things royal, from official residences to coronations and weddings throughout history.

 Culloden is an evocative place.
-The site of the last battle on British soil, and the last stand of an ancient royal dynasty whose lineage went back to the Dark Age Kingdom of Dalriada, a visit to Culloden battlefield is a must for keen historians.
+The site of the last battle on British soil, and the last stand of an ancient royal dynasty whose lineage dates to the Dark Age Kingdom of Dalriada, a visit to Culloden battlefield is a must for keen historians.

 Eilean Donan Castle